Chalwk/JeriCraftDocs/docs/guides/Discord.md

 Want to make the most out of your time on **JeriCraft**?
 Sign up to the Discord and link your **Minecraft account** to earn the **Villager Rank** !
 Here’s what you’ll unlock:

-* 🏡 **Set up to 3 Homes**: Never get lost again!
-You can set up to 3 homes to easily teleport back to your favorite spots.
-* ⚒️ `/setwarp`: Set up to 5 **custom warps** for easy access to key locations across the server.
+- 🎁 `/kit villager` – Claim your exclusive Villager Kit packed with useful items!
-* 🐴 `/ride`, `/hat`, `/sit`: Ride your pets, wear items on your head, and sit anywhere for ultimate convenience and fun!
+- 🐴 `/ride`, `/hat`, `/sit`: Ride your pets, wear items on your head, and sit anywhere for ultimate convenience and fun!
-* 🧑‍🤝‍🧑 `/counter` & `/solve`: Enjoy extra commands to make your experience even smoother.
+- 🧑‍🤝‍🧑 `/counter` & `/solve`: Enjoy extra commands to make your experience even smoother.
-* 🧑‍🌾 **Up to 4 Jobs**: Take on more roles to level up and earn more rewards!
+- 🌾 **Up to 4 concurrent Jobs**: Take on more roles to level up and earn more rewards!
-* 💬 **Access to All Public Discord Channels & Voice**: Join the conversation in all public channels and chat in voice!
+- 💬 **Access to All Public Discord Channels & Voice**: Join the conversation in all public channels and chat in voice!

 ### How to Link Your Minecraft Account to Discord:
 * **In-game**: Type `/discord link` in the Minecraft chat.